 4 HR Related Healthcare Problems (And How to Solve Them)

 Let's dive into the problems you, as an HR professional in the healthcare industry, face on a daily basis — and how you can attempt to solve them effectively.

 The healthcare industry is plagued by a lack of qualified professionals and many hospitals and doctors' offices are feeling the effects.
 In fact, by the year 2022, the Bureau of Labor Statistics predicts that there will be 1.2 million vacancies for registered nurses.

 That's a staggering number and it's due to a multitude of factors including:

-- Limited Availability in Nursing Programs: Nursing school is notoriously competitive due to the limited amount of spots in each program.
-And nurse hopefuls have been know to wait years before finally receiving their chance to receive training.
+Limited Availability in Nursing Programs: Nursing school is notoriously competitive due to the limited amount of spots in each program.
+And nurse hopefuls have been known to wait years before finally receiving their chance to receive training.